FORMAT & RULES

 A minimum of seven players per team constitutes a match.
 Matches will start at the given start time.
 In case the team does not have seven players present, there will be a maximum of five minutes grace period before awarding the match to the opponent.
 A forfeit will be scored 1-0.

-In no case shall a team which forfeits a match be declared a group winner or wild card team.
+In no case shall a team that forfeits a match be declared a group winner or wild card team.
 The team with the next best record will be named group winner or wild card.

 Match Protests and Disputes